sparkflows/sparkflows-docs/docs/databricks/user-guide/databricks-clusters.rst

 Go to Data Browsers/Databricks Clusters
 ----------------------

-It will display the various Databricks Clusters.
+It will display the various Databricks Clusters available.

 .. figure:: ../../_assets/configuration/databricks_cl.PNG